Terms and Conditions

 View the full Accommodation Refund Policy

-Lancaster ISC tuition fees
+Centre tuition fees

 Provision of tuition

-Undergraduate/Postgraduate Programme Preparation Fee
+University undergraduate/postgraduate Programme Preparation Fee

-Should the student be successful in progressing to a University (hereinafter referred to as the University) Undergraduate programme, an amount equivalent to 15% of that Undergraduate programme’s first year’s fees will be payable by the student to Bellerbys Educational Services Limited as a degree programme preparation fee.
-At the same time, the student will be entitled to receive a 15% discount from the University in respect of its first year’s fees.
-In cases of successful progression to a Postgraduate programme, the figure will be £1,500 in both cases.
-The student will pay the Undergraduate or Postgraduate programme preparation fee directly through their first year’s university fee.
+Should you be successful in progressing to a University programme, an amount equivalent to 15% of that programme’s first year’s tuition fees will be payable by you to us as a programme preparation fee.
+At the same time, you will be entitled to receive a 15% discount from the University in respect of its first year’s fees.
+The relevant University programme preparation fees will be payable through your first year’s University tuition fees.

-Students are accepted into the Lancaster ISC on the strict understanding that progression through the course is conditional upon satisfactory and required attendance and successful attainment of prescribed performance targets.
+Students are accepted into the Centre on the strict understanding that progression through the programme is conditional upon satisfactory and required attendance and successful attainment of prescribed performance targets as outlined to you at the beginning of your programme.
 Students are formally assessed at least twice a year.
 The assessment will take into consideration:

-- Course work assignments
+- Programme work assignments